cmhk1/Programming-Project/README.md

 ## Markowitz’s Efficient Frontier & Portfolio Optimization with Python

 This project is part of the course *"Programming - Introduction Level"* at the University of St. Gallen, HSG.
-Its purpose is to construct a so-called *“efficient frontier”* (Markowitz, 1952)  and implement a stock portfolio optimization in Python from real stock data.
+Its purpose is to construct a so-called *“Efficient Frontier”* (Markowitz, 1952)  and implement a stock portfolio optimization in Python from real stock data.
 Afterwards, the theoretical background and the structure of the code are explained.

 ### Context